Skip to main content

 The connection between hearing loss and dementia is now well established.
 Untreated hearing loss raises cognitive load, increases social isolation, and may accelerate brain shrinkage in regions that process sound.
 Recent trials suggest that hearing aids reduce cognitive decline in people at higher risk.
 Hearing care is now part of any serious brain health plan.

 Anticholinergic medications, including over-the-counter sleep aids like diphenhydramine (Benadryl), have been linked with higher dementia risk in long-term users.
 These drugs block acetylcholine, a neurotransmitter important for memory.
-We try to avoid chronic anticholinergic use when better options exist, especially in adults over 50.
+We try to avoid chronic anticholinergic use when better options exist, particularly in adults over 50.

-Lifelong learning, social engagement, and complex hobbies appear to build "cognitive reserve," which is the brain's resilience to damage.
+Lifelong learning, social engagement, and complex hobbies appear to build "cognitive reserve," which is the brains resilience to damage.
 People with higher reserve can tolerate more underlying pathology before symptoms appear.
 This is one reason new languages, instruments, and active social ties are part of brain health, not just hobbies.

 Chronic, low-grade inflammation contributes to dementia by damaging blood vessels, weakening the blood-brain barrier, and impairing neurons.
 Conditions like untreated periodontal disease, autoimmune disease, chronic infections, and visceral obesity all raise inflammatory load.
 Treating those upstream issues is part of cognitive prevention, not separate from it.